Berlin Blockade: Potsdam Agreement and division of Berlin

-Soviet zone and the Allies' rights of access to Berlin
+Each military governor had ultimate authority in his zone which meant the Allied Control Council had to have unanimous agreement.
+The Allied Western powers never explicitly agreed with the Soviet Union that they had right of access to Berlin.
+There was only a verbal agreement between Marshal Georgi K. Zhukov, the Soviet commander in Germany, General Lucius D. Clay, Commander in Chief, United States Forces in Europe, and Sir Robert Weeks, representative of the British government.
+On 30 November 1945, the Allied Control Council in Berlin approved the only written agreement regarding transportation to Berlin from the West.
+This gave allowance for three 20-mile-wide air corridors between the city and West Germany for French, British and American planes.
+Also stipulated in the agreement was for Berlin airspace to be controlled by a four-power Air Safety Centre.

 In the eastern zone, the Soviet authorities forcibly unified the Communist Party of Germany and Social Democratic Party (SPD) in the Socialist Unity Party ("SED"), claiming at the time that it would not have a Marxist–Leninist or Soviet orientation.
 The SED leaders then called for the "establishment of an anti-fascist, democratic regime, a parliamentary democratic republic" while the Soviet Military Administration suppressed all other political activities.
 Factories, equipment, technicians, managers and skilled personnel were removed to the Soviet Union.

+Growing Tensions (1945–1947)

 In a June 1945 meeting, Stalin informed German communist leaders that he expected to slowly undermine the British position within their occupation zone, that the United States would withdraw within a year or two and that nothing would then stand in the way of a united Germany under communist control within the Soviet orbit.
 Stalin and other leaders told visiting Bulgarian and Yugoslavian delegations in early 1946 that Germany must be both Soviet and communist.

-A further factor contributing to the Blockade was that there had never been a formal agreement guaranteeing rail and road access to Berlin through the Soviet zone.
-At the end of the war, western leaders had relied on Soviet goodwill to provide them with access.
-At that time, the western allies assumed that the Soviets' refusal to grant any cargo access other than one rail line, limited to ten trains per day, was temporary, but the Soviets refused expansion to the various additional routes that were later proposed.

-The Soviets also granted only three air corridors for access to Berlin from Hamburg, Bückeburg, and Frankfurt.
-In 1946 the Soviets stopped delivering agricultural goods from their zone in eastern Germany, and the American commander, Lucius D. Clay, responded by stopping shipments of dismantled industries from western Germany to the Soviet Union.
-In response, the Soviets started a public relations campaign against American policy and began to obstruct the administrative work of all four zones of occupation.

-Until the blockade began in 1948, the Truman Administration had not decided whether American forces should remain in West Berlin after the establishment of a West German government, planned for 1949.

-Focus on Berlin and the elections of 1946

 Berlin quickly became the focal point of both US and Soviet efforts to re-align Europe to their respective visions.
 As Soviet Foreign Minister Vyacheslav Molotov noted, "What happens to Berlin, happens to Germany; what happens to Germany, happens to Europe."
 Berlin had suffered enormous damage; its prewar population of 4.3 million people was reduced to 2.8 million.

-After harsh treatment, forced emigration, political repression and the particularly hard winter of 1945–1946, Germans in the Soviet-controlled zone were hostile to Soviet endeavours.
+After harsh treatment, forced emigration, political repression and the particularly harsh winter of 1945–1946, Germans in the Soviet-controlled zone were hostile to Soviet endeavours.
 Local elections in 1946 resulted in a massive anti-communist protest vote, especially in the Soviet sector of Berlin.
 Berlin's citizens overwhelmingly elected non-Communist members to its city government.

+The Soviets also granted only three air corridors for access to Berlin from Hamburg, Bückeburg, and Frankfurt.
+In 1946 the Soviets stopped delivering agricultural goods from their zone in eastern Germany, and the American commander, Lucius D. Clay, responded by stopping shipments of dismantled industries from western Germany to the Soviet Union.
+In response, the Soviets started a public relations campaign against American policy and began to obstruct the administrative work of all four zones of occupation.